saitaiky/notebook/docs/blog/2023-10-27-hello-world.md

 ## Intention

-I've been writing notes and blogs for different topics that I am interested into like software development, AI, traveling and music in various places.
-I do want to have a place to organise these knownledge and thoughts; especially, in the year of 2022 since I have been working as an web engineer and architect for 10 year.
-The second goal I want to achieve is having a platform that I can use MarkDown to run and deploy without any hosting cost and I found [docusaurus](https://docusaurus.io/) - an amazing product created by Facebook team.
+I've been writing notes and blogs for different topics that I am interested into like software development, AI, traveling and music in various platforms.
+I do want to have a place to organise these knownledge and thoughts; especially, I have been working as an web engineer and architect for 10 years in 2022.
+The second goal I want to achieve is having a platform that I can use MarkDown to run and deploy without any hosting cost and data schema blinded to a platform.
+Luckily, I found [docusaurus](https://docusaurus.io/) - an amazing product created by Facebook team.

 <!-- truncate -->